terramoud/Wordpress-blog/README.md

-Link ot the demo blog http://b9808235.beget.tech/
+Link to the demo blog http://b9808235.beget.tech/